Commercial Property Loan Singapore: How to Qualify (2026) | Nexus

 Bank “U”~1.8% p.a.Comparable request, different appetite/tier

-Read this before quoting these numbers back at a bank: commercial rates are indicative, quantum- and profile-dependent, promotional, and change often — sometimes within the same month.
-The ~1.08% floor is a best-case for a strong, larger-quantum case; many deals land higher.
+Read this before quoting these numbers back at a bank: commercial rates are indicative, they depend on quantum and profile, they are promotional, and they change often, sometimes within the same month.
+The ~1.08% floor is a best case for a strong, larger-quantum deal.
+Many cases land higher.
 Floating SORA-pegged commercial packages and smaller or weaker cases sit higher again.
 Always model the post-promotion rate, not just the teaser.

 That ~0.72-percentage-point gap is not a rounding error.
-On a S$2,000,000 loan it is roughly S$14,400 of extra interest in year one alone — before you count the bank's processing fee.
-Multiply across a 2-year promotional period and the wrong bank quietly costs a five-figure sum for an identical property.
-The banks do not advertise this spread; you only see it when someone puts the offers side by side.
+On a S$2,000,000 loan it is roughly S$14,400 of extra interest in year one alone, before you count the bank's processing fee.
+Multiply that across a 2-year promotional period and the wrong bank quietly costs a five-figure sum for an identical property.
+The banks do not advertise this spread.
+You only see it when someone puts the offers side by side.

 LTV, Downpayment and the No-CPF Reality

-Because commercial property sits outside the residential LTV caps, owner-occupiers can borrow more — but the cash cost is higher because CPF cannot be touched.
+Because commercial property sits outside the residential LTV caps, owner-occupiers can borrow more.
+The catch is that the cash cost is higher, because CPF cannot be touched.

 80–90%